If you are feeling dry today, or long to see fruitfulness in your life again, the River of Life—the Holy Spirit—can flow once more through your life.

-We were travelling with our two children, then aged 8 and 5 years old.
+We were traveling with our two children, then aged 8 and 5 years old.
 Our theme for that particular trip was “River to the Nations” and for fun, whenever we passed by or crossed over a river during the long hours of traveling, we would all shout “River!”

 To this day, when my husband Malcolm and I are driving through the countryside on our way to minister in a church, we have an urge to call out “River!” when we pass by a river (and sometimes do!)

-Amazing Bible Facts about the River of Life
+6 Biblical Insights About the River of Life

 1. A river flowed out of the Garden of Eden, the place where God communed with Adam and Eve.

-2. The Bible begins with an earthly Eden and an earthly river, and ends with a Heavenly Eden and a Heavenly river.
+2. The Bible begins with an earthly Eden and an earthly river and ends with a Heavenly Eden and a Heavenly river.